-Sporan is a service we offer Scottish primary schools learning Gaelic as an additional lanaguage.
-Sporan productions and tours and are delivered through Fèisean nan Gàidheal’s education service Fèisgoil which is funded by Bòrd na Gàidhlig, Creative Scotland and Highlands and Islands Enterprise.
+Sporan is a service we offer Scottish primary schools learning Gaelic as an additional language.
+Sporan productions are delivered through Fèisean nan Gàidheal’s education service Fèisgoil which is funded by Bòrd na Gàidhlig, Creative Scotland and Highlands and Islands Enterprise.

 For more information about Sporan contact Angus Macleod at Fèisean nan Gàidheal on firstname.lastname@example.org.